zwang695/alexa-skills-list/skills/B017OBNE6O/README.md

 * *No, lower*

-This is the number guessing game of “higher or lower.”
-In this game, Alexa chooses a number between 1 and 100, you try to guess it, and she responds with “higher” or “lower.”
+This is the number guessing game of ?higher or lower.?
+In this game, Alexa chooses a number between 1 and 100, you try to guess it, and she responds with ?higher? or ?lower.?
 Or you can play the other way around, where you choose a number, and Alexa guesses.
 To get started, ask High Low to guess my number, or ask High Low to think of a number.

 ***